openvinotoolkit/datumaro/docs/user_manual.md

 Parameters:
 - `<target>` (string) - A project build target to be exported.
-  By default, all project targes are affected.
+  By default, all project targets are affected.
 - `-f, --format` (string) - Output format.
 - `-e, --filter` (string) - XML XPath filter expression for dataset items
 - `--filter-mode` (string) - The filtering mode.
 Default is the `i` mode.